tfonji/poke-stats/README.md

 - Bootstrap

 ## How to run
 The webpage can be accessed by opening the `index.html` file.
+Enter 6 or more numbers, separated by a comma each and click to fetch data!

 ## License
 [MIT License](https://github.com/tfonji/Movie-Trailer-Website/blob/master/LICENSE)